frodeheg/no.sparegris/README.md

 * Should I add an action when the power tariff is once again within reach after a manual powerdown has been signaled?

 TODO list:
+* Improve power-usage calculation over the time the app is restarted / inactive.
 * Use the devices default setpoint temperatures when creating the device list for the first time.
 Water heaters get way too low temp as default.
 * Add number of cheap/expensive/normal hours to the device capability list
 * Add calculation of what is best, higher tariff or money saved by moving electricity between price points